Meet Our Veteran Team

 Who are Veterans for Veterans?

-The law firm will request your authorisation to obtain your employment records from HMRC.
+Our partner law firm will request your authorisation to obtain your employment records from HMRC.
 This step is solely intended to verify your work history, ensuring alignment with the dates provided in your claim.

 Will anybody know I have made a claim?

-Apart from your legal representatives and the Ministry of Defence (MOD), your claim remains confidential.
-However, it’s important to acknowledge that court proceedings might become public if pursued.
+Apart from your legal representatives and the Ministry of Defence (MOD), your claim remains confidential unless you have to go to court, then this would become public record however most claims do settle out of court.

 Will making a claim affect my military pension or benefits?